-Because of these combined effects, InGaAs provides measurement accuracy at 1300 and 1550 nm which is markedly better than Ge, even if the instrument specifications do not show it.
+Because of these combined effects, in the 1300 and 1550 nm bands, InGaAs provides markedly better measurement accuracy than Ge, even if the instrument specifications do not show it very clearly.

 How much measurement resolution do I need?

 Measurement instruments are available with resolutions of 0.1 - 0.001 dB of resolution.
-It may occasionally be possible to make use of 0.001 dB resolution in carefully controlled laboratory conditions, but there is very little use for such resolution in this application.
+It is possible to make use of 0.001 dB resolution in carefully controlled laboratory conditions, but there is very little use for such resolution in general applications.

 Instrument battery life is obviously a major convenience issue.
-Kingfisher meters have a battery life in excess of 170 hours.
+Kingfisher meters have a battery life of more than 170 hours.
 Also important is an auto-turn off feature, and low battery indicator.
-Where possible, alkaline batteries are preferable to re-chargeable types, due to greater operational convenience and the problem of disposing of toxic cadmium waste.
+Where possible, alkaline batteries are preferable to re-chargeable types, due to greater operational convenience.

 Connector: An interchangeable connector is obviously highly desirable, allowing the user to change connector styles.
-An interchangeable connector also allows better cleaning during use.
+An interchangeable connector should also allow for detector cleaning during use.

-It is a great productivity feature to have a proper reference feature on a meter, since attenuation measurements are related to a reference.
-The reference feature should allow a separate reference for each wavelength, and also recall the previous reference when the unit is turned back on.
+It is a great productivity feature to have a proper reference feature on a meter since attenuation measurements are related to a reference.
+The reference feature should allow a separate reference for each wavelength, and recall the previous reference when the unit is turned back on.

 Ease of use: how long will it take to train operators?
 Kingfisher meters with similar general features and controls are available over the full spectrum of price and performance.
 A single method of operating all meters could save a large organization plenty on training costs.

 It is handy if your meter can also perform some sort of tone identification.
 This is useful for continuity checking or locating breaks.